Why Tow Truck ETA’s Are So Long (and What They’re Not Telling You) : Real Talk

 Here’s the truth from someone who’s been in the towing business for years — and isn’t afraid to say it.

-Insurance Roadside: Why They Quote 3–4 Hours (And They’re Not Wrong)
+Why Insurance Roadside Assistance Takes 3–4 Hours (And They’re Not Wrong)

 Big-name insurance companies like GEICO, State Farm, Progressive, Allstate — and even luxury brands like Mercedes-Benz, Range Rover, GM, and Uber driver roadside programs — don’t own tow trucks.
 They use third-party dispatch networks like Agero, Urgently, Honk, and Quest to subcontract work to local towing companies like ours.